preetham-san/ZTNA/README.md

 Introduction:
 This project implements AI/ML based zero trust network access (ZTNA) model to secure secure Modbus TCP/IP traffic from industrial IoT devices.
 It aims to classify network packets in real time and block suspicious or foreign data using a deep learning model trained in TensorFlow.
+The project addresses the limitations of manual network monitoring and traditional rule-based defenses.
+The system enhances network threat detection, privacy-preserving traffic analysis, and automated packet classification, particularly useful in industrial environments with mission-critical equipment.